DMJC/fheroes/docs/README_switch.md

 switch
  |
  +-- ...
- +-- fheroes2  <--- this is the game directory
+ +-- fheroes  <--- this is the game directory
      |
      +--- anim         <--- HoMM2 game data
      +--- data         <--- HoMM2 game data
-     +--- files        <--- Part of fheroes2 release
-     +--- maps         <--- HoMM2 game data
+     +--- files        <--- Part of fheroes release +--- maps         <--- HoMM2 game data
      +--- music        <--- HoMM2 game data
-     +--- fheroes2.nro <--- Part of fheroes2 release
+     +--- fheroes.nro <--- Part of fheroes release
  ```

-Generally, you will need game resources from the localized version of HoMM2 in order to use translations in fheroes2.
+Generally, you will need game resources from the localized version of HoMM2 in order to use translations in fheroes.
 During
 the first run, the game should auto-detect the game data you have and offer to choose a language you'd like to use.
 English
 is always available.

 ## Running

-This build of fheroes2 was tested on 12.0.3|AMS M.19.4|S (FAT32). exFAT is not recommended.
+This build of fheroes was tested on 12.0.3|AMS M.19.4|S (FAT32). exFAT is not recommended.
 USB mice and keyboards connected via an OTG adapter are supported.

 Working controls are: